GiuProgramert/GiuProgramert/README.md

 I am working with the [Jecka Moños e-comerce web site](https://www.instagram.com/jeckapy/) maded in Django but for the momment i can't put this repository in public for security reasons

+## Current learning
+I am learning React for construct more beautiful and powerfull frontend projects

 ## Skills
 ### Web
 <ul>